 There is also the False Prophet, who works with another man called the Beast, mentioned in Revelation 19:20.
 Chapter 13 shows that the former will have the power to do “great wonders” and “make fire come down from heaven on the earth in the sight of men” (vs. 13).
 The next verse reveals he will “deceive them that dwell on the earth”—this is sweeping power!—into worshipping the Beast.

 There are numerous other prophecies in the Bible that have not yet come to pass.
 Many of them will soon!
 The way to understand them and make certain you are not swayed by false servants is exactly the same.
 Make sure you do what God says.
 Read the book The Ten Commandments – “Nailed to the Cross” or Required for Salvation? to understand the core of the Law.

 When you live God’s Way, He allows you to understand Bible prophecy as taught by His faithful ministers.
-A comprehensive overview of end-time events can be found in The Bible’s Greatest Prophecies Unlocked! – A Voice Cries Out.

 At the end of Matthew 7, after Jesus warned His followers to beware of false prophets, He made clear how to avoid being swept up in the torrent of deception soon to befall the Earth.